ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Can send the payload of the Key Re-Distribution Response in a multicast request to the members of the group.

-* Can send unicast requests to each Client over a secure channel, with the Key-Redistribution Response as payload.
+* Can send unicast requests to each Client over a secure channel, with the Key Re-Distribution Response as payload.

 * Can act as a publisher in a pub-sub scenario, and update the keying material by publishing on a specific topic on a broker, which all the members of the group are subscribed to.